PartyLich/advent2020/README.md

   completely unreadable to me.
 I couldn't write the tests I wanted and spent a number of extra minutes scratching my head because one specific unit test was failing, all the while not noticing that my test of the overall solution was already passing.
+- Day 20 pt 2: Doesn't seem hard in any sense, but for some reason I struggled to get my solution working.
+I didn't end up altering my overall approach, but I needed a 3rd party to find which component was malfunctioning.
+Feels bad man.
+- Day 23 pt 2: The difference between an index focused (ie terrible) approach and a label/link focused approach is incredibly huge.
+Release build optimizations are also nearly an order of magnitude difference in execution time, but that has little to do with my code; just an interesting sidenote.